MaundoJako/Data-Engineering-Bootcamp/Week-3_Data_Warehouse/README.md

   uris = ['gs://zoomcamp-week3-jm/green_2022']
   );

-#QUESTION 2
+# QUESTION 2

 SELECT COUNT(DISTINCT PULocationID) AS PULocationID_count
 FROM `praxis-wall-411617.week3_green.external_green_tripdata`;

 SELECT COUNT(DISTINCT PULocationID) AS PULocationID_count
 FROM `praxis-wall-411617.week3_green.bq_green_2022`;

-#answer - 0 MB for the External Table and 6.41MB for the Materialized Table
+# Answer - 0 MB for the External Table and 6.41MB for the Materialized Table

-#QUESTION 3
+# QUESTION 3

 SELECT COUNT(*) AS fare_amount_count
 FROM `praxis-wall-411617.week3_green.bq_green_2022`
 WHERE fare_amount = 0;

-#QUESTION 4
+# QUESTION 4

-#HAVE TO CHANGE DATA TYPES: will do so by creating a new table
+# Have to change datatype from int to timestamp: will do so by creating a new table

 CREATE OR REPLACE TABLE `praxis-wall-411617.week3_green.bq_green_2022_timestamps` AS
 SELECT